yuvaldori/gigaspaces-wiki-jekyll/xap100/java-tutorial-part1.markdown

 - Local View  : This client side cache maintains a specific subset of the data.
 The subset is predefined by the user.
 The cache is populated when the client application is started.
 In both cases, updates are performed (objects are added/updated/removed) on the master space, the master space then propagates the changes to all relevant local views and caches.

-These two scenarios are only applicable for remote clients.
+These two scenarios are only applicable for remote clients. {%learnit ./client-side-caching.html%}

-{%learn%}./client-side-caching.html{%endlearn%}